“Isadora Duncan dancing in flowing gown” by George Barbier

 An homage to the fabulous Isadora Duncan…

 This lively ink on paper illustration, titled “Isadora Duncan dancing in flowing gown”, is by the French illustrator, George Barbier, from 1917.
 In this piece, Barbier depicts the well-known American dancer, Isadora Duncan.
 Duncan was a favorite subject for Barbier.
-Here he depicts her as a maenad, one of the female followers of the Greek god, Dionysus, the god of wine, ecstasy, and theater.
+Here he depicts her as a maenad, one of the women followers of the Greek god, Dionysus, the god of wine, ecstasy, and theater.

 In this drawing, Duncan is wearing a Grecian-inspired pleated silk dress, known as the Fortuny Delphos gown.
 Duncan often wore the Delphos gown while she danced her inspired pieces modeled after the Classical Greek art she saw depicted on ancient vases.
 The dress helped give her freedom of movement and added to her overall ambiance.